ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-govern-components.md

 It may also be necessary to update SDKs and smart contracts before you can take advantage of the latest Fabric features.
 For more information, check out [Step three: Update SDKs and smart contracts](#ibp-console-govern-components-upgrade-step-three).
 {: tip}

+Upgrading {{site.data.keyword.blockchainfull_notm}} Platform nodes directly from Hyperledger Fabric 1.4.x to the latest Fabric version is possible, but deploying a new Fabric 2.2.x peer instead of upgrading is recommended.
+Fabric installation is done by {{site.data.keyword.blockchainfull_notm}} Platform, but can take hours or days depending on the size of the database to be built.
+See the [Fabric documentation on upgrading](https://hyperledger-fabric.readthedocs.io/en/release-2.2/upgrade_to_newest_version.html#upgrading-to-2-2-from-the-1-4-x-long-term-support-release){: external} for more information.
+{: important}

 ### Step one: Back up your ledger (optional)
 {: #ibp-console-govern-components-upgrade-step-one-ledger}